tumurik/junior-laravel-challenge/README.md

 - Download and install from [herd.laravel.com](https://herd.laravel.com)
 - Includes PHP, Composer, and automatic site management
 - **Important:** Set PHP version to 8.2 in Herd settings
+- Terminal should be restarted after Herd installation, if opened

 ### 1. Clone This Repository